 Package Examples

-Virgin’s key advantage is that their network can deliver speeds of up to 636Mbps to more than half of the UK (rising to 1Gbps by 2021).
-The provider has won lots of praise for their performance too and they also have a strong Pay TV platform, as well as a decent EE powered mobile service.
-The latter will go through a major change in 2021 as part of Virgin’s deal to merge with mobile giant O2 (here) – a closer integration of fixed and mobile networks can be expected.
+Virgin’s key advantage is that their network can deliver speeds of 1000Mbps+ (gigabit) to more than half of the UK.
+The provider has won lots of praise for their performance too and has a strong Pay TV service, as well as a decent mobile offering via O2.
+On top of that they’re working on a major FTTP upgrade of their network by 2028 (here), as well as plans to reach up to a further 5-7 million premises via nexfibre (here).

 Pros: